 We love our two portable showers, plus plain old water and a paper-wrapped bar of soap.
 Perfect.

 - One of our showers is the Colapz rechargeable pump shower (shown above) that you simply drop into a bucket of warm (or cold!) water for a decent spray shower.
-The other is a hand-pumped Decathlon shower that will heat up in the sun too.

 - An alternative to wet wipes are no-water washing products.
 All of them come in plastic bottles and all of them are a bit severe for sensitive skin, so wouldn’t be our first choice.
 Try Muc-Off, Nilaqua or Pits and Bits.